 While the symptoms of depression can vary depending on the severity, there are some standard symptoms to watch for.
 Depression not only affects your thought and feelings, it can also impact how you act, what you say, and your relationships with others.
 Common symptoms include:

 Some people also show signs of mania, psychotic episodes, or changes in motor abilities.
-These can signify other types of depression, like bipolar disorder.
+These can signify other conditions that can cause depression, like bipolar disorder.

-To diagnose depression your doctor will do a full examination, including medical history.
-They will also do a psychiatric evaluation.
-Since depression cannot be tested for using blood tests, your doctor will ask you questions about your thoughts and feelings.
-They will give you a diagnosis based on your symptoms and answers.
+To diagnose depression your doctor will do a full examination and get your medical history.
+They may refer you to a psychiatrist for a more in-depth evaluation.
+Since depression can’t be tested for using blood tests, your doctor will ask you questions about your thoughts and feelings.
+Your doctor will be able to diagnose you based on your symptoms and answers.

 In order to treat your depression your doctor may prescribe medication, psychotherapy, or both.
 It can take time to find a combination that works for you.
 Treatment solutions will be tailored to your specific case since causes and symptoms of depression can vary.

 Exercise, avoiding drugs and alcohol, and sticking with a routine can help keep depression under control.
 Discuss your symptoms with your doctor to find an effective treatment plan.

 Written by: Amber Erickson Gabbeyon: Jun 19, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.